osl-incubator/makim/docs/features.md

 For detailed specifications on Remote Execution, please refer to the [**Makim spec documentation**](./spec.md).

-Makim’s remote execution capabilities are similar to tools like:
+Makim's remote execution capabilities are similar to tools like:

 - [Ansible](https://docs.ansible.com) – Automates IT infrastructure and
   application deployment.